morganthau1/Teams-Removal-Script/README.md

 Teams Removal Script
 --------------------
-This script iterates through and removes teams class from every user profile on a machine, and then finishes by removing the Teams Installer app.
+This script iterates through and removes teams classic from every user profile on a machine, and then finishes by removing the Teams Installer app.